Sylvia describes what life has to offer in Mile Cross today and finds it a good place to live.

-Real Health Action also do sexual advice, contraception and all that sort of thing for the youngsters, they’ve got a breast-feeding club, various support groups meet there.
-They have a gentleman that works in there who does massage and is very inexpensive.
-I mean, it might be slightly more expensive now, but about a year ago it was £10.
-I mean, how cheap is that, these days?
+Real Health Action also do sexual advice, contraception and all that sort of thing for the youngsters.
+They’ve got a breast-feeding club and various support groups meet there.
+They have a gentleman that works in there who does massage and is very inexpensive, about a year ago it was £10.
+I mean, how cheap is that these days?
 They have a nutritionist that you can contact.
-They have, I don’t know how many days a week, but they have a counsellor there, which is free.
-I feel the doctors in the area could send more people, because the more it’s used the more funding these projects will get, because otherwise they’ll fold.
-The PCT gives money, so I just think they could take more advantage of these things.
+They have a counsellor there, I don’t know how many days a week, and that’s free.
+I feel the doctors in the area could send more people because the more it’s used the more funding these projects will get, otherwise they’ll fold.
+The PCT gives money so I think they could take more advantage of these things.

-So I think it’s got a lot going for it, you know.
+There’s quite a nice selection of shops.
+You’ve got the Co-op and there’s a post office, various other shops, ooh, two charity shops on Aylsham Road, which I love going into.
+Yeh, you get bargains there!
+So I think Mile Cross has got a lot going for it you know.
 One’s close to the city, you’ve got lots of green spaces, there’s help there if you want it.
 You’ve got doctors, dentists in the area.

-I know people moan about places, but I can’t see the problem.
+I know people moan about places but I can’t see the problem.
 It’s more difficult for people on low incomes.
-There’s a lot of underprivileged people, it’s a very underprivileged area, but I think if all of the residents of Mile Cross, or a lot more of them got together and used these facilities, and got a more positive attitude, and helped each other, and got a pride in the area.
-That’s the thing, you need a pride in the area, not be frightened to say “I live at Mile Cross” because you think people look down on you.
-Be determined to make it an area where people think “Ooh they live in Mile Cross.
-That’s a really friendly, busy, interesting place”.
+It’s a very underprivileged area, but I think if all the residents of Mile Cross, or a lot more of them, got together and used these facilities, and got a more positive attitude, and helped each other, and got a pride in the area, you need not be frightened to say ‘I live at Mile Cross’ because you think people look down on you.
+Be determined to make it an area where people think ‘Ooh, they live in Mile Cross.
+That’s a really friendly, busy, interesting place’.
 I think it could happen.
-I think if more people think it could happen . ..
 You mustn’t be negative.
-The more negative you are, it won’t happen, you know.
-You got to be positive, and other areas of the country have done it, and we CAN do it.
+You’ve got to be positive.
+Other areas of the country have done it and we CAN do it.

 © 2020 WISEArchive.
 All Rights Reserved.